A01352283/Equipo5_ConstruccionSoftware/Videojuegos/GDD_Equipo5.md

 ### **Minigames**

-Trivia
+- Trivia

-Memory Games (Identify sounds and notes)
+- Memory Games (Identify sounds and notes)

-Rythm
+- Rhythm

 ### **Mindset**

 What kind of mindset do you want to provoke in the player?
 Do you want them to feel powerful, or weak?
 Adventurous, or nervous?
 Hurried, or calm?
 How do you intend to provoke those emotions?

+When the player is navigating the map, we want to provoke a calming feeling, because of the island theme.
+We also want to make the player curious so they explore all the game has to offer.

+During the minigames, we want to pressure the player a little bit, because that's where they get tested on their knowledge.

 ## _Technical_